 InternetRadio is the most often updated (with nearly 900,000 tweets), non-news related, active account.
 It’s a bot that simply lists songs being played on shoutcast.com.
 I’m not sure what use this is to anyone.
 Ill Street Lounge and Boot Liquor (almost 420,000 updates) do the same thing for soma.fm

 Father Time (over 275,000 tweets) is a bot that updates every minute, on the minute, with the time.
 That would be 720 times a day.
 How could that really help anyone?
 But if that’s not enough for you Is It Now… (over 550,000 tweets) does the exact same thing.
 At least Big Ben is entertaining.

-ThinkingStiff (over 430,000 tweets) is owned by Matt Walton and appears to be an account he is using to climb to the number one spot on the Cursebird leaderboard.
+ThinkingStiff (over 430,000 tweets) appears to be an account the owner is using to climb to the number one spot on the Cursebird leaderboard.
 This is actually a somewhat interesting project but is still a very annoying twitter account.

 Twitterholic keeps a continually refreshed list of the 100 most updated (annoying?) accounts in twitter.

 Full disclosure: my incredibly annoying twitter account can be found @hubs.